McTavishLab/physcraper_ms/joss_submission.md

     related resource that provides ways to generate custom species trees for downstream use".
     - @antonelli2017toward cites phylota as a "pipeline that pre-processes entire GenBank releases in pursuit of sufficiently overlapping reciprocal BLAST hits, which are then clustered into candidate data sets".
-I also uses the PHYLOTA database in its own pipeline.
+They also use the PHYLOTA database in its own pipeline.
     - @deepak2014evominer present an algorithm for mining of frequent subtrees (common patterns) in collections of phylogenetic trees, as a way to extract meaningful phylogenetic